 Many of us would take for granted getting a qualification, a GCSE or O Level.
 How many of us even bother looking at the certificates we received?

-But for Graham Arding, aged 27, gaining his first ever qualification was a major achievement.
-He was delighted when he passed his City and Guilds Level One Diploma in Work Based Horticulture.
+But for Graham Arding gaining his first ever qualification was a major achievement.
+He was delighted when he passed his City and Guilds Level 1 in Work Based Horticulture.

 Graham has learning difficulties and comes to Thrive once a week.
 We have the time, skill and patience to help people like Graham achieve things; and he certainly has.